AleksiLe/E-Market/README.md

 Goal to version 0.1 is to deploy api and database with products into azure.

 ### Version 0.2 Website
-Goal to version 0.2 is to deploy website for market and host it in local.
+Goal to version 0.2 is to deploy website for market and host it in azure.

 Features:
  - Route for products
  - Mongo database cluster at Azure Cosmos DB
- - Local hosted website (WIP to azure)
+ - Azure hosted website
+ - CI/CD pipeline for api
+ - Container deployed front

 ## Contributors
 @AleksiLe